tsunho12/tsunho12/README.md

 I build database systems with the C++ programming language.

-- Currently a master's student in MSCS program at Simon Fraser University.
+- Incoming graduate student of Simon Fraser University MSCS program.

 - [About me](https://tsunho.me/about/)